Reviews You Can Rely On

 Our Verdict

-Scoring in the lower part of the group of top-ranked drills, we weren't overly enamored with the DeWalt 12V Max 3/8 In.
+Scoring in the lower part of the group, we weren't very impressed with the DeWalt 12V Max 3/8 In.
 Drill Driver Kit DCD710S2.
-This drill delivered below average results in our drilling, driving, and battery life tests, only scoring about average in our assessment of convenience features.
-This drill is compact and lightweight, similar to the budget models we have tested but it costs significantly more, making it hard for us to recommend for DIY projects.
+This drill delivered below-average results in our drilling, driving, and battery life tests, only scoring about average in our assessment of convenience features.
+It is compact and lightweight, similar to the budget models we have tested, but it costs significantly more, making it hard for us to recommend for DIY projects.

 REASONS TO BUY